MariamElnaggar/CPE487Project/README.md

 ```
 - Base code from [vga_top_holes.vhd](https://github.com/beartwoz/Whack-A-Mole/blob/c3509649d219f83ef390502cbf7bf8d1a7126aee/vga_top_holes.vhd) in [whack-a-mole](https://github.com/beartwoz/Whack-A-Mole)
 ## Next Steps
-- Implement a reset using a different input
-- Use time-based randomization
+- We would like to implement a reset using btnc so the user could play the game multiple times.
+- We would also want to try to use a time-base implementation for the randomization since the game repeats the same sequence after every three trials.
+This is because we used a random seed and a function to update it resulting in seemingly random times across the three trials but repeating the pattern if the game is restarted.
 ## Conclusion
 Dieter was responsible for documenting the process and assisting in troubleshooting coding issues, while Mariam focused on editing the code and writing the section of the report related to the modifications made.
 It took us about 2 weeks to get the final code to work:
  1. We read the base code from the other projects
- 2. We worked on getting our display ready
+ 2. We worked on getting our monitor display ready
  3. We wrote some code for the game
-- Faced an issue with the code not stopping at 3 trials which was fixed after we implemented the FSM design and changed the counter the base code was using for time
+- Faced an issue with the code not stopping at 3 trials which was fixed after we implemented the FSM design and changed the counter the base code was using for time.
+- Had some problems with the randomization since we tried to use time based randomization based on the clock but this caused some synchronization errors so we went back to the random seed and function method.
  4. Implemented the FSM design
-- Had a problem working with the clk_1Hz because different parts of the game_logic_proc had to happen faster than others so we instead used the pxl_clk for our process and added some equations to convert to milliseconds for the time
+- Had a problem working with the clk_1Hz because different parts of the game_logic_proc had to happen faster than others so we instead used the pxl_clk for our process and added formulas to convert to milliseconds for the time.
-- The code would not stop at 3 trials but would output the time after 3 trials which was due to a reset that we intially used, but we removed the reset because it would reset imediatly after display because the pxl_clk was too fast which caused the FSM to register the button click before the user could release the button from the last attempt
+- The code would not stop at 3 trials but would output the time after 3 trials which was due to a reset that we initially used.
+The pxl_clk was too fast which caused the FSM to register the button click before the user could release the button from the last attempt.
+We removed the reset because it would reset immediately after display, but we think using a specific reset input would fix this issue.
 5. Added code to convert the binary input to decimal in leddec